 Sometimes you’re just looking for a way to engage with your target audience and stand out from all the noise.
-Games can provide a great platform for you to connect with your players, start direct conversations across social media channels and give a little something back in the way of prizes and good times.
+Games can provide a great platform for you to connect with your players, start direct conversations across social media channels and give a little something back in the form of prizes and good times.

-Games can particularly useful in making your brand feel more approachable and human, especially if your core service offering isn’t the sort of thing that typically gets people excited.
+Games can be particularly useful in making your brand feel more approachable and human, especially if your core service offering isn’t the sort of thing that typically gets people excited.

 3. Events and Exhibitions

 Grabbing the attention of attendees at tradeshows and exhibitions is a bit of a monster task.
-And holding on to that attention in the face of everything going on around them?
-We know its tough!
+And holding onto that attention in the face of everything going on around them?
+We know it's tough!
 Games can be a great way to draw attention to your stand and get that conversation started.

 4. Seasonal Promotions